-In circumstances where a Protected Disclosure of research misconduct is made, under the Protected Disclosures Act 2014, the University's Policy on Whistleblowing will apply.
-However, as distinct from the University's Whistleblowing policy, all allegations of research misconduct shall be reported to the Research Integrity Officer in the first instance in line with this Policy.
+In circumstances where a matter(s) of concern relating to questions of Research Misconduct is raised, and which may fall under the Protected Disclosures Act 2014, the university's Protected Disclosure Policy (QA414) will apply.
+However, as distinct from the university's Protected Disclosure, all allegations of Research Misconduct shall be reported to the Research Integrity Officer in the first instance in line with this Policy.